goodlancer-org/valera/docs/3dprint.rst

 Total weight of filament needed for all the parts is about 680 g .
 Total printing time on a fast rate will be around 24 hours .

-Every 3D printer can be used, the only requirement is to have a table not smaller than 20cmx20cm, because it's the size of our biggest part.
-Also every tupe of filament can be used, we have used PLA.

-All time assumptions are made for printer Prusa Mk4 with 0.4mm nozzle with 20% unless otherwise said.

 Both STL files to print and source models for FreeCAD can be found on `Github <https://github.com/goodlancer-org/valera>`_ in `STL` and `3d source` folder